Aeroluna/LunaCoopMod/README.md

 Medivacs are cool, what more needs to be said?
 The more efficient healing and increased energy regen can be very useful when paired with P1.

+- Changed Medic portrait.

+Changed to be distinct from the Medivac portrait.

 ## Kerrigan

 - Fixed a bug where P1 and P3 used each other's icons.